asaraog/msds431week5/README.md

 Main routine loads descriptions from webpages using the Scrape function built using Colly with output as a .jl (JSONL) file with URL, Title and Text fields.
 It also saves a .html of the webpage in a new directory ['wikipages'](./wikipages).

 *saraogeeweek5_test.go:* \
 Unit test for Scrape function.
 This testing routine ensures equivalence with expected Titles and URLs from chosen websites.
+It uses a function by others to remove duplicates [(Gosamples 2022)](https://gosamples.dev/remove-duplicates-slice/).

 *Week5* \
 Unix executable file of cross-compiled Go code for Mac/Windows.